Syllabus

 Jenny Chung Instructor jaewonchung@berkeley.edu

 For general questions, students are encouraged to make a private post on Ed.
-They can also reach out to course staff at staff@hcd-decal.org, though posts on Ed will receive faster replies.
+They can also reach out to course staff at staff@hcd-decal.org.
 Contact information for the TA’s will be published later on the course website.

 Office Hours

-We’ll offer many slots of office hours throughout the week for you to drop in and ask questions about anything you want!
-Details will be posted on the course website at the start of the semester.
+We’ll offer slots of office hours throughout the week for you to drop in and ask questions or get help on anything you want!
+Links to schedule 1:1 office hours will be made available on the course website and/or syllabus at the start of the semester.
+Students can also email course staff individually using the email addresses above to schedule office hours.

 About the Course

 This class is an 11-week introduction to design theory and design practice, with a focus on human-centered design.
-The course will have an emphasis on digital design but concepts of physical design will also be covered.
+The course will have an emphasis on digital design but concepts of physical design, marketing, and product strategy will also be covered.
 The course meets weekly for two hours for discussions, guest speakers, activities developing fundamental design skills, and project “crit” sessions.
 This class will provide its students with a fun and comprehensive look into all facets of design, experience working on design projects, and potential portfolio pieces.

 No previous design experience is required, however, it is imperative that students have an open mind, a willingness to get out of their comfort zone, and a sense of humor.